davidthedev/fx_app/README.md

 * Components could be split into atoms, molecules and organisms to the atomic design principle (better separation of concerns)
 * Tests could be improved
 * Scripts could be loaded in the head tag
 * Depending on what browsers we want to support and what the designs look like for mobile view and other breakpoints a different strategy for responsive grid could be used.
-This is particullary important when using CSS Grid, we could a check to see if a browser supports CSS Grid and provide a flexbox or floats fallback.
 * Webpack config could be improved (split into development / production)
-* CSS could be minimified and uglyfied
+* CSS could be minimified and uglyfied for production
 * CSS properties such as **display** could be extracted into a scss/utils directory
 * We could create an endpoint in Node.js that serves data to our client.
 Our client could either poll (short poll) the endpoint or we could upgrade to a connection via a WebSocket protocol (if supported)
+* Scss could be refactored
 * and more